R-Kri/Text-To-Speech-Converter/README.md

    ```
 3. Open `index.html` in a web browser.

+## Website is Live
+Check out the live version of the app here: [Live Demo](https://super-naiad-b0a291.netlify.app/)

 ## Browser Compatibility
 This app works best on modern browsers that support the Web Speech API, such as: